 You can learn more about the Long-Range Water Supply Plan and the next steps in this interview discussing the topic as part of the Wonderful Water series with WCHL.

-We are inviting questions, concerns, and feedback on the decisions ahead of us.
+We hosted a webinar in November 2020 to invite questions, concerns, and feedback on the decisions ahead of us.
 This feedback will be incorporated into the OWASA Board of Director’s consideration of next steps on the Long-Range Water Supply Plan in the Spring of 2021.